 Description and purpose

-The ECDIS Chart 1 and the Colour Differentiation Test are diagrams for use by the Mariner which are provided in the form of ENC-like files.
+The ECDIS Chart 1 and the Colour Differentiation Test are diagrams for use by the Mariner which are provided in the form of ENC datasets.

 The ECDIS chart 1 is intended to familiarise the Mariner with the symbology used on ECDIS.
 The Mariner must be able to display each cell, and by cursor-pick get a read-out of the meaning of any symbol shown.